-- 14. Using the CITY WATER INLET (located at the red circle shown in the picture above) on the convenience center panel: - a.
-ATTACH the air compressor quick connect fitting to the city water inlet; - b.
-ATTACH the air compressor hose to the quick connect fitting; - c.
-SET the air compressor regulator to 30-40 psi (206.8-275.8 kPa). - d.
-TURN the air compressor on. - 15.
+- 14. Using the CITY WATER INLET (located at the red circle shown in the picture above) on the convenience center panel: - ATTACH the air compressor quick connect fitting to the city water inlet. - ATTACH the air compressor hose to the quick connect fitting. - SET the air compressor regulator to 30-40 psi (206.8-275.8 kPa). - TURN the air compressor on. - 15.
 CLOSE the low point drains after allowing all water to drain. - 16.
-REPLACE the drain plug in the water heater after allowing all water to drain. - 17.
-REPEAT steps 10, 11 and 12 above while the air compressor is still attached and on. - 18.
-TURN OFF the air compressor and disconnect the air hose and fitting from the CITY WATER inlet on the convenience center.

-19. SET the valve handles on the convenience center panel to WINTERIZE as shown in the photo below:
+REPEAT steps 10, 11 and 12 above while the air compressor is still attached and on. - 17.
+TURN OFF the air compressor and disconnect the air hose and fitting from the CITY WATER inlet on the convenience center. - 18.
+SET the valve handles on the convenience center panel to WINTERIZE as shown in the photo below:

-- 20. CONNECT a short section of garden hose to the inlet labeled "CITY WATER" on the convenience center panel and as shown in the picture immediately above. - 21.
-PLACE the other end of the garden hose into the RV antifreeze jug. - 22.
+- CONNECT a short section of garden hose to the inlet labeled "CITY WATER" on the convenience center panel and as shown in the picture immediately above. - 20.
+PLACE the other end of the garden hose into the RV antifreeze jug. - 21.
 TURN ON the water pump.
-See step 8 for the water pump switch locations. - 23.
-The pump should be running, and the RV antifreeze should begin to flow through the pump into the plumbing lines and fixtures. - 24.
+See step 8 for the water pump switch locations. - 22.
+The pump should be running, and the RV antifreeze should begin to flow through the pump into the plumbing lines and fixtures. - 23.
 REPEAT steps 10, 11 and 12 until antifreeze is present at each location.
 You should permit RV antifreeze to flow from each fixture.
-You must perform this at each location one at a time. - 25.
-TURN OFF the water pump once antifreeze is present at all fixtures. - 26.
-DISCONNECT the garden hose from the convenience center panel.

-- 27. POUR RV 1/2 cup (118.3 ml) of RV antifreeze down each sink drain and 1 cup (236.6 ml) of RV antifreeze down toilet drain. - 28.
+You must perform this at each location one at a time. - 24.
+TURN OFF the water pump once antifreeze is present at all fixtures. - 25.
+DISCONNECT the garden hose from the convenience center panel. - 26.
+POUR RV 1/2 cup (118.3 ml) of RV antifreeze down each sink drain and 1 cup (236.6 ml) of RV antifreeze down toilet drain. - 27.
 COMPLETE!
 Your plumbing system is now prepped for winter storage.